-This is the Data EEPROM Write Enable Bit which must be set high before Data EEPROM write operations are carried out.
+This is the Data EEPROM Write Enable Bit, which must be set high before Data EEPROM write operations are carried out.
 Clearing this bit to zero will inhibit Data EEPROM write operations.
-Note that this bit will automatically be reset to zero by hardware after the write cycle has finished.
+Note that the WREN bit will automatically be cleared to zero after the write operation is finished.

-Bit 2 WR: EEPROM write control

-- 0: Write cycle has finished - 1: Activate a write cycle

-This is the Data EEPROM Write Control Bit and when set high by the application program will activate a write cycle.
-This bit will be automatically reset to zero by the hardware after the write cycle has finished.
+Bit 2 WR: Data EEPROM write control 0: Write cycle has finished 1: Activate a write cycle This is the Data EEPROM Write Control Bit.
+When this bit is set high by the application program, a write cycle will be activated.
+This bit will be automatically reset to zero by hardware after the write cycle has finished.
 Setting this bit high will have no effect if the WREN has not first been set high.

-Bit 1 RDEN: Data EEPROM read enable

-This is the Data EEPROM Read Enable Bit which must be set high before Data EEPROM read operations are carried out.
+Bit 1 RDEN: Data EEPROM read enable 0: Disable 1: Enable This is the Data EEPROM Read Enable Bit, which must be set high before Data EEPROM read operations are carried out.
 Clearing this bit to zero will inhibit Data EEPROM read operations.

-Bit 0 RD: EEPROM read control

-- 0: Read cycle has finished - 1: Activate a read cycle

-This is the Data EEPROM Read Control Bit and when set high by the application program will activate a read cycle.
-This bit will be automatically reset to zero by the hardware after the read cycle has finished.
-Setting this bit high will have no effect if the RDEN bit has not first been set high.
+Bit 0 RD: Data EEPROM read control 0: Read cycle has finished 1: Activate a read cycle This is the Data EEPROM Read Control Bit.
+When this bit is set high by the application program, a read cycle will be activated.
+This bit will be automatically reset to zero by hardware after the read cycle has finished.
+Setting this bit high will have no effect if the RDEN has not first been set high.

-1. The EREN, ER, WREN, WR, RDEN and RD cannot be set high at the same time in one instruction.
-2. Ensure that the f{SUB} clock is stable before executing the erase/write operation.
+Note: 1.
+The EREN, ER, WREN, WR, RDEN and RD cannot be set to "1" at the same time in one instruction.
+The WR and RD cannot be set to "1" at the same time.
+2. Ensure that the f{SUB} clock is stable before executing the erase or write operation.
 3. Ensure that the erase or write operation is totally complete before changing the contents of the EEPROM related registers or activating the IAP function.